Thelma Raker Coffone is an award-winning writer who enjoys writing on a variety of topics, especially lighthouses.

 Bonanza was a weekly TV Western series during the 1960s, which followed the trials and tribulations of the Cartwright clan.
-The patriach of the family was Ben Cartwright, portrayed by Lorne Greene.
-He was a three time widowed rancher with three sons, all by different wives ...
-Adam (Pernell Roberts), Eric "Hoss" (Dan Blocker) and "Little Joe" (Michael Landon).
+The patriarch of the family was Ben Cartwright, portrayed by Lorne Greene.
+He was a three-time widowed rancher with three sons, all by different wives: Adam (Pernell Roberts), Eric "Hoss" (Dan Blocker) and "Little Joe" (Michael Landon).

 The Next Generation of Cartwrights on Bonanza

 Sadly, Dan Blocker passed away suddenly during the 13th season.
 His fans were shocked and devastated.
 Bonanza never recuperated from both the loss of the lovable character Hoss and a time slot change from Sunday nights (where it had always aired) to Tuesday nights.
 It had become a Sunday night ritual for families to watch the show together and it lost many viewers due to the unpopular schedule change.
 Regrettably, the TV western stopped being produced in the middle of the 14th season.

 However, that wasn't the end of Bonanza.
 By popular demand, three TV movies would follow.
 Unfortunately, they were not received well by the fans, who claimed poor acting and bad storylines as the cause.

 The final outcome for the Cartwright family was the characters of Ben, Hoss and Little Joe were all dead.
 The ranch was being run by Ben Cartwright's brother, Aaron.
 Adam was the only surviving son but actor Pernell Roberts refused to participate in the TV movies so the script called for him to be living in Australia to explain his absence.
 Hoss had drowned while saving someone's life and Little Joe was a war hero that was killed in action while riding with Teddy Roosevelt up San Juan Hill and was buried in Arlington Cemetery.